SaniyaKhullar/NetREm/README.md

 ## Summary

-GRegulNet is a software package that utilizes network-constrained regularization for biological applications and other network-based learning tasks.
+GRegNet is a software package that utilizes network-constrained regularization for biological applications and other network-based learning tasks.
 In biology, traditional regression methods can struggle with correlated predictors, particularly transcription factors (TFs) that regulate target genes in gene regulatory networks (GRNs).
 GRegulNet incorporates information from prior biological networks to improve predictions and identify complex relationships among predictors.
 This approach can highlight important nodes and edges in the network, provide insights into underlying biological processes, and improve model accuracy and biological/clinical significance of the models.
-GRegulNet can incorporate multiple types of network data, including PPI networks, gene co-expression networks, and metabolic networks.
+GRegNet can incorporate multiple types of network data, including PPI networks, gene co-expression networks, and metabolic networks.

 <!-- In summary, network-constrained regularization may bolster the construction of more accurate and interpretable models that incorporate prior knowledge of the network structure among predictors. -->